danhunt579/WP_bs4Template/README.md

 Then select this theme in the wp admin panel.
 Feel free to rename it.
 Include a screenshot.png file to show a preivew in themes screen.

+edit the CSS in the CSS folder.  style.css in the root of this folder is only for WP to pick up on information to display on the themes screen.